-In recent years, TCLs have been the focus of a variety of research works because of their potential to regulate the frequency while keeping the temperature within a given range [139-143].
+In recent years, TCLs have been the focus of a variety of research works because of their potential to regulate the frequency while keeping the temperature within a given range [141-145].
 The modelling of such devices has thus become relevant for transient stability analysis.

 Refrigerators, heat pumps, HVACs, bitument tanks, water heater devices are all examples of TCLs.
-While models of individual TCLs for each technology are well-known, and have a relatively simple implementation, - typically a first order ordinary differential equation - the main problem when it comes to study the effect of such devices in a distribution or transmission system is that one needs to simulate a large number of them.
+While models of individual TCLs for each technology are well-known, and have a relatively simple implementation - typically a first order ordinary differential equation. the main difficulty of studying the effect of these devices in a distribution or transmission system relies in that one needs to simulate a large number of them.
 This can have a significant impact on the computational burden of the simulations.
 It would be desirable, for simulation purposes, to have a systematic approach to present an aggregated model of TCLs that is independent from the technology.

-While TCLs are based on different technologies and have different purposes, they all operate between two given threshold temperatures, say $T{\min}$ and $T{\max}$ .
-In case of cooling devices, if the temperature of the device reaches $T{\min}$ , the load will switch off while if temperature of devices, the switching logic is the other way around.
+While TCLs are based on different technologies and have different purposes, they all operate between two given threshold temperatures, say T{\min} and T{\max} .
+In case of cooling devices, if the temperature of the device reaches $T{\rm min}$, the load will switch off while if temperature of device reaches $T{\rm max}$, the load will switch on.
+For heating devices, the switching logic is the other way around.